lobyntsev-d/pyacadcom/README.md

 Version history
 ------
 0.0.10:
-- class AcadPoint renamed to AcadPoint
+- class acadPoint renamed to AcadPoint
 - property coordinates2D is added to AcadPoint class

 0.0.9: new types added for wrapping